we usually harvest peaches from mid August

 white flesh, sweet and popular for fresh eating.
 You can can it, I have canned them but I prefer other varieties for that.
 These are a fragile peach give them some extra tenderness.

-J H Hale finished Aug 31 solid, freestone, good flavor, popular canner.
+J H Hale done just a very few, solid, freestone, good flavor, popular canner.

 solid, sweet, pretty, freestone This peach is new to us I think it would can well, I haven't canned them.
 Tasty and beautiful.

-Angeles finished Aug 31 solid, sweet, freestone, new to us
+Angeles done but very few out there, solid, sweet, freestone, new to us

-Redskin finished Aug 24.
-I don't know much about it we only have a few trees
+Redskin done I don't know much about it we only have a few trees

-Gold Medal finished Aug 29 This peach will always have a spot or spots on it but it is basically an elberta that gets ripe a week or two later.
-Just like elberta it is a great canner.
+Gold Medal done, This peach will always have a spot or spots on it but it is basically an elberta and usually a little larger in size.
+Tastes like elberta it is a great canner.

-Ohenry finished Sept 2, sweet, solid, usually large, freestone and the last peach of the season.
+Ohenry finished, very small crop for the 2018 season sweet, solid, usually large, freestone and the last peach of the season.